 Years ago, I was pulling into someone’s driveway and this little guy, out of breath, runs up to the car and shouts, “I am 6 years old today and look how fast I can run.”
-It is wonderful being in the presence of a child bursting with joy, so full of them self from accomplishing a new task or seeing someone or something that truly delights them.
-There is no other choice in a moment like that, than to join them in their celebration.
+It is wonderful being in the presence of a child bursting with joy, so full of themselves from accomplishing a new task or seeing someone or something that truly delights them.
+There is no other choice in a moment like that than to join them in their celebration.

-They enjoy simple pleasure shaped by spontaneous, innocent, open responses to life, moment to moment.
+Children enjoy simple pleasure shaped by spontaneous, innocent, open responses to life, moment to moment.
 It is as if these little ones are still holding hands with the angels.
 Delight being their constant companion, everything has the potential to be seen fresh, as new and exciting.

 Who is the person that kindles your heart?

 Please tell us how and tell all who will listen to your story.

 If you’d like to learn more about living a heart-centered life, join me at www.TwoWiseWomen.org.